 BIRTH DATE: 29th March, 1952

 Bola Ahmed Tinubu Net Worth

-Bola Ahmed Tinubu net worth is an estimated $2.7 billion dollars.
+Bola Ahmed Tinubu has an estimated net worth of $2.7 billion dollars.
 He earns from several sources aside the cash pay from politics.
 Bola Ahmed Tinubu owns a 1000 hectares of land in Lakowe which is valued at N75 billion naira.
 The land was given to the Lekki concession company.